Treating Tendon Pain: How Chiropractors Help Tendinopathy and Recovery

 Home Care and Preventive Strategies

-Gradual return to activity: Prevent recurrence by slowly increasing intensity
+• Gradual return to activity: Prevent recurrence and help prevent tendonitis by slowly increasing intensity and duration of physical activities, allowing the body to adapt to new stresses.

 How Long Does Tendon Pain Take to Heal?